 In February 2003, a lawsuit was filed in state court in Caddo Parish, Louisiana against the Company with respect to rates charged to a purported class of certain consumers of natural gas and gas service in the State of Louisiana.
 In February 2004, another suit was filed in state court in Calcasieu Parish, Louisiana against the Company seeking to recover alleged overcharges for gas or gas services allegedly provided by the Company to a purported class of certain consumers of natural gas and gas service without advance approval by the Louisiana Public Service Commission (LPSC).
 At the time of the filing of each of the Caddo and Calcasieu Parish cases, the plaintiffs in those cases filed petitions with the LPSC relating to the same alleged rate overcharges.
-The Caddo and Calcasieu Parish lawsuits have been stayed pending the resolution of the petitions filed with the LPSC.
+The Caddo and Calcasieu Parish lawsuits were stayed pending the resolution of the petitions filed with the LPSC.
 In August 2007, the LPSC issued an order approving a Stipulated Settlement in the review initiated by the plaintiffs in the Calcasieu Parish litigation.
 In the LPSC proceeding, the Company's gas purchases were reviewed back to 1971.
 The review concluded that the Company's gas costs were "reasonable and prudent," but the Company agreed to credit to jurisdictional customers approximately \$920,000, including interest, related to certain off-system sales.
-A regulatory liability was established and the Company began refunding that amount to jurisdictional customers in September 2007.
+The refund was completed in the fourth quarter of 2008.
 A similar review by the LPSC related to the Caddo Parish litigation was resolved without additional payment by the Company.
+In October 2008, the courts considering the Caddo and Calcasieu Parish cases dismissed these cases pursuant to motions to dismiss and these proceedings have been concluded.